klee/klee.github.io/docker.md

 There are a few useful things to know about KLEE Docker containers created using the KLEE Docker image.

-* The Docker image is based on an Ubuntu 14.04 LTS image.
+* The Docker image is based on an Ubuntu 16.04 LTS image.
 * Inside the Docker image the ``klee`` user has sudo access (password is ``klee``) so that you can install other applications inside the container (e.g. a text editor).
 Given that the default user has sudo access this image **should never be used in a production environment**.
 * You may want files on your native filesystem available in the container.
 By default the host filesystem is not visible inside the container.
 You can use the ``--volume=`` option to ``docker run`` to mount directories on the host filesystem into the container.
-* These Docker images use LLVM 3.4 so you need to use ``clang`` to create LLVM bitcode.
+* These Docker images use LLVM 6.0 so you need to use ``clang`` to create LLVM bitcode.
-* ``gcc`` is not installed in the Docker image.
-If you need to build native code inside the container just use ``clang``.
 * ``/home/klee/klee_src`` contains the source code used to build KLEE.
 * ``/home/klee/klee_build`` contains the build of KLEE built from ``/home/klee/klee_src``
 * All the previous examples implicitly run ``/bin/bash`` inside the container.
 This is the default but it is also possible to run KLEE directly (useful for scripting) by specifying the command line to use to ``docker run``.